trivago/trivago-gtm-template/README.md

 trivago GTM template implementation for Conversion API connection.

-## Support and questions

-If you have questions about the installation process or not sure about anything feel free to get in touch via email: nikita.zavyalov@trivago.com

 ## Getting Started

 These instructions will help you integrate trivago template as a new tag for GTM.